 Using 5-HTP for opiate withdrawal helps, but it only relieves a small portion of the symptoms.
 It doesn’t help with fatigue, gastrointestinal upset, sweating, hot and cold flashes, and nausea.

 Furthermore, it doesn’t replenish your brain with dopamine and endorphins…two important neurotransmitters that become severely deficient during opiate withdrawal.
 That’s why it’s important to use other natural supplements combined with 5-HTP.

-There is a SUPER POWERFUL supplement called Calm Support (Read review…) that contains L-Tryptophan (which converts to 5-HTP) and many other beneficial nutrients for reducing opiate withdrawal symptoms.
+There is a SUPER POWERFUL supplement called Calm Support (Read full Review…) that contains L-Tryptophan (which converts to 5-HTP) and many other beneficial nutrients for reducing opiate withdrawal symptoms.
 If I ever had to go through opiate withdrawal again, you can be sure that I would be ordering a 30-day supply of this stuff to ease my symptoms.

 If you have any questions on using 5-HTP for opiate withdrawal, please don’t hesitate to post them in the comment box below.